 - Support for older versions.
 Since Objective-C is not young, it can work with earlier versions of iOS and macOS, facilitating the creation of universal projects.
 A young Swift can’t boast of such an ability.
 Moreover, Obj-C is smoothly compatible with the C languages.

 - Stability.
 The language is mature enough and it doesn’t need to release constant updates or new versions.
 You can safely develop your app without the fear that you will need to spend extra money and effort on migrating it to a new version every few months.

-These are the reasons that answer the question, “Why use Objective-C?”
-Now, take a look at some disadvantages of this language.
+These are the reasons that can persuade you to choose Objective-C. Now, take a look at some disadvantages of this language.

 - Limited functionality.
 It’s natural that the language created decades ago lacks many useful modern features, which often leads to poorer performance.

 - Security issues.
 The maturity of the language, which is considered an advantage, has a flip side.
-An app developed in Objective-C could be more vulnerable to hacking attacks, as numerous hacking tools have been in parallel to the language development.
+An app developed in Objective-C could be more vulnerable to hacking attacks, as numerous hacking tools have been in parallel to the evolving language.

 |Read also: PHP vs. Node.js: Which Is the Best for Server-Side?|

 For those who are more inclined to choose a modern programming tool, it’s time to learn about Swift’s advantages and disadvantages.